Per Lumen Eius / By His Light.

 Sigillum Caelestis: The Ossator marks an entrance with an arcane sigil, imbuing it with a portion of the Imperators power.
 This sigil makes it impossible for anyone with a Will lower than the level in this mark to enter the marked entrance without the Ossator’s permission.
 This ability can be used on doors, windows, chests or other openings.

 Anathema: The Ossator touches a target and places a mark upon their body that identifies them as an enemy of the Imperium.
 Any loyal Ossandrian who sees the bearer of such a mark is driven into a murderous frenzy and will attempt to kill the bearer.
 This occurs regardless of whether they can actually see the mark or not.
 The murder of Anathema carries no penalties under Ossandrian law.
 The Ossator must spend 5 stress and they must physically touch the target to apply the mark.
 The mark can only be removed by an Ossator.
 The duration of the mark is determined by the level in the ability.

 Scuto ab Imperatore: The Ossator is protected by the power of the Imperator.
-For each point taken in Imperial Aegis enemies suffer an equivalent penalty to their attack rolls.
+For each point taken in this ability enemies suffer an equivalent penalty to their attack rolls.
 Costs 3 stress to activate and lasts for a single combat.

 Visus Supernae: The Ossator sees things as the Imperator sees them, beyond mere sight.
 They can automatically identify covert quasi-humans such as Tamaa, Kaeki, and Oneiri.
 They are also able to identify Arcane Linguists with a glance.